Paris Top Attractions

 12. Montparnasse Tower

-This gleaming Paris skyscraper boasts having the best views in all of Paris, including the Eiffel Tower, and for good reason.
+This gleaming Paris skyscraper boasts having the best views in all of Paris and for good reason.
 From the top, you can see practically all of Paris, as well as unprecedented views of the Eiffel Tower itself!
 The Montparnasse Tower is relatively modern (completed in 1973) and acts as an office tower, housing some of the biggest corporate names in France.
 It was the tallest building in all of France until 2011, and remains a symbol of modern Paris.
 The observation deck is on the 56th floor, where you can see a truly unique view of the Eiffel Tower from above, with all of its Parisian surroundings.

 13. Fondation Louis Vuitton